-Ever since self-certified mortgages were banned at the start of the credit crunch, contractors have been trying to obtain a straightforward route to mortgage funding.
+Ever since self-certified mortgages were banned at the start of the credit crunch, contractors have been trying to obtain a straightforward route to mortgage funding and we ask the question “Can contractors get mortgages?”

 Most lenders fail to recognise that contractors can prove less of a risk than permanent workers.
 This is because many contractors have higher income and possess a wider, more marketable skill set that can help them continually secure work and keep up their mortgage repayments without problems when their current contract comes to an end.